Model behaviour: A systems approach to alcohol-related harm

 - Examine the effectiveness of alternative policy options to inform policy design and facilitate broader consensus for action to address the problem.

-- It will collaboratively bring together many valuable sources of information in a systematic way to produce a practical tool that policy makers can use to guide their decisions on how best to address the complex problem of alcohol-related harms.
+- It collaboratively brought together many valuable sources of information in a systematic way to produce a practical tool that policy makers can use to guide their decisions on how best to address the complex problem of alcohol-related harms.

-- The process is expected to result in an enhanced appreciation of the value of modelling for informing policy and practice.
+- The process enhanced appreciation of the value of modelling for informing policy and practice.

 - Dr Jo-An Atkinson, Prevention Centre